yAudit/reports/md/10-2023-DopexV2-CLAMM.md

 ### 3. Gas - Store immutable token decimals

 In DopexV2OptionPools contract, token decimals are fetched multiple times in a few functions.
-These values won't change in the contract and they can be stored to save gas.
+These values won't change in the contract, and they can be stored to save gas.

 #### Technical Details